zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

  * **ipAddr**

-    Specifies the IP address of this specific service instance.
+    specifies the IP address of this specific service instance.

  * **port**

-    Specifies the port of the instance when you use Http.
+    specifies the port of the instance when you use Http.
 For Http, set `enabled` to `true`.

 * **securePort**

-    Specifies the port of the instance for when you use Https.
+    specifies the port of the instance for when you use Https.
 For Https, set `enabled` to `true`.

  * **hostname**

-    Specifies the hostname of the instance.
+    specifies the hostname of the instance.

  * **vipAddress**

-    Specifies the `serviceId` when you use Http.
+    specifies the `serviceId` when you use Http.

      **Important!** Ensure that the value of `vipAddress` is the same as the value of `app`

  * **secureVipAddress**

-    Specifies the `serviceId` when you use Https.
+    specifies the `serviceId` when you use Https.

     **Important!** Ensure that the value of `secureVipAddress` is the same as the value of `app`.

  * **instanceId**

-    Specifies a unique id for the instance.
+    specifies a unique id for the instance.
 Define a unique value for the `instanceId` in the following format:

     ```{hostname}:{serviceId}:{port}```
  * **metadata**

-    Specifies the set of parameters described in the following section addressing API ML service metadata.
+    specifies the set of parameters described in the following section addressing API ML service metadata.

 ### API Mediation Layer Service onboarding metadata